arinthros/common/README.md

 ### Build

 Compiles a package with Babel.
+"Optional" Babel peer dependencies are required for this script to work.

 ### Reinstall